JohnPraise247/RideRateNew/README.md

-But sadly this project has been abandoned 😔
+But sadly this project has been discontinued 😔